himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 `/var/lib/libvirt/images/` and will require `root` privileges to access.
 Virt-Manager can be used to double check which image the VM is using for its disk.
-To resize the qcow2 image, use the `qemu-img resize` command, providing it an image file path/name and then the size to expand it.
+To resize the qcow2 image, use the `qemu-img resize` command, providing it the image file path/name and then the size to expand it.
 For example, I used `+40G` in my command (`qemu-img resize Jenkins.qcow2 +40G`) to extend the image by 40GB.